nick-soehner/weather-app/README.md

 3/14/22
     Created a presentaional comp
     need to now just use the data and compare to given info and make the weather report

+    (p2)
+    created a display page.
+    maybe to a few random saying so you don't get the same on every time make it look a little nicer
+    move some icons and words around
+    make sure its reponsive.
+    VERY PROUD OF THIS PROJECT SO FAR!